 Awareness and critical autonomy towards new media EU-wide will increase the consumers' skills, attitudes and knowledge required for living in an information society and can generate spill-over effects that boost growth, jobs and innovation in the digital single market

-Building on current tools such as the current online consumer education website DOLCETA, the European Commission will develop an online education module on new media technologies.
-The aim is to present user-friendly information to consumers on the use of digital technologies in different languages.
+The European Commission will develop online education modules on new media technologies, by using online tools similar to the consumer classroom website.
+The aim is to present user-friendly information to consumers on the use of digital technologies, available in their own languages.

 Giving consumers clear information about their rights will increase trust and help unlock the full economic potential of Europe's single online market.
 One of the goals is also to provide training plans for teachers who could spread the word about internet rights in their schools.